 Responsive design is an approach to develop web pages that detect the user’s screen size and orientation and change the layout accordingly.
 It is what makes a site user-friendly across many devices like cell phones, tablets, and desktops.

 Without responsive design, it not only becomes difficult for users to see your site but also use it.
-This results in the sudden increase of bounce rates leading to huge losses.
+This results in a sudden increase of bounce rates leading to huge losses.

 On the other hand, in 2017, smartphones hold a 57% share of all retail site visits on the internet.
 This means that only 43% are buying things from laptops or other devices.
 Hence, it’s not a wise decision to ignore this important aspect of your business.